 Design possesses the power to convert spectators into engaged customers.
 It’s the first and last thing people see when engaging with your business.
 And it should be a key focus when working to increase your conversions.

-So, without further ado, here are eight design tips to give your numbers a nudge in the right direction.
+So, without further ado, here are eight design tips to give your inbound conversion rate a nudge in the right direction.

 1. Hick’s Law

 Hick’s Law is a popular theory that suggests the time it takes someone to make a decision is directly proportionate to the number of possible choices they have.
 So, in layman’s terms, the more options you give your visitors, the less likely they are to perform the desired action.

 To implement this theory, take a look at your site’s design and structure and ask yourself (and honestly answer!) whether you’ve got too much going on.
 If the answer’s yes, see how you can hone things down to give consumers one or two key choices.

 To a degree, the phrase “less is more” couldn’t be truer.
 Don’t cram your designs with color, text, and imagery out of the fear of being ‘bland’.
 White space can contribute to clean and clear designs that emphasize the content you want visitors to focus on… which, in turn, increases conversions.

 Color can evoke emotion.
 Emotion can result in action.
 Action can result in conversion.
 Use contrast to ensure your text, headlines and call to actions stand out, and experiment with your color choices to see which returns the best results.

 4. Remember the 8-second rule

 It’s true what they say, the human attention span is less than that of a goldfish - a mere eight seconds, in fact.
 That means you’ve got limited time to grab a visitor’s attention.

 5. Use real faces